9 Top-Rated Campgrounds near Prescott, AZ

 If you aren't camping, you might as well stay right in downtown Prescott.
 From here, you can walk to restaurants and entertainment, check out the historic Courthouse Plaza and other attractions, and you are still within just a short drive of the hiking trails and natural areas.
 Prescott is known for hosting all kinds of weekend events, so prices are generally substantially higher on weekends.

-- Mid-Range Hotels: In a great location, directly across from the old Courthouse in downtown Prescott is the Grand Highland Hotel.
+- In a great location, directly across from the old Courthouse in downtown Prescott is the Grand Highland Hotel.
 Exposed brick walls and individually decorated rooms create a quaint atmosphere.

-- Budget Hotels: Budget hotels are hard to come by in Prescott.
+- Budget hotels are hard to come by in Prescott.
 You can usually find decent prices at the Heritage House Motel, where you'll find basic but clean and comfortable rooms.

 Discover More of Arizona's Outdoors